eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	\cite{Abrahams1998,Abrahams2001,WikibooksContributors2016,WikipediaContributors2016f}.

 In descending order of safety guarantees, the levels of exception
-	safety are \cite{Abrahams1998,Abrahams2001,WikibooksContributors2016,WikipediaContributors2016f}:
+	safety (or rather, error safety) are \cite{Abrahams1998,Abrahams2001,WikibooksContributors2016,WikipediaContributors2016f}:
 + no throw guarantee, or failure transparency: "Best level of exception safety."
 + strong exception safety, commit/rollback semantics, or no-change guarantee
 + basic exception safety
 + minimal exception safety, no-leak guarantee
 + no exception safety: "No guarantees are made.
 (Worst level of exception safety)"

-These levels of exception safety can be partially handled, and the
+These levels of error/exception safety can be partially handled, and the
 	use of guards is strongly recommended for making the code exception safe.